Ultan-Kearns/AppliedProject/Sprints.md

 + get update user function working(DONE)
 + Get delete function Working(Done)
 + Finish Majority of Technology review(DONE)
-# Sprint 7 (1st February - 10th February)
+# Sprint 7 (1st February - 10th February)(Completed)
 + Check registration and do form validation(Done)
 + fix forgot password(Done)
 + fix up loans by making sure the user has at least 25% of loan amount and user can only have 5 loans(Done)
 + Add loan amount to balance(Done)
 + Add new Transaction when loan is created(Done)
-+ Ensure delete function deletes all the info on user and ensure user cannot delete account if they have open loans(DONE)
++ Ensure delete function deletes all the info on user(DONE)
-+ Allow change of username and update all statements and loans(Done just need to gte it updated across all schemas,)!
-Needs testing
++ Allow change of username and update all statements and loans(Done) Needs testing
 + Finish Tech Review(Done)
 # Sprint 8 (10th February - 21st February)
 + Get Statistics generated based on Loans / Statments and financial stats from google